Last Edit: 28/10/2021

 5. Immediately before boating after dark, the Dock Master must be telephoned to confirm that there has been no change in expected shipping movements and that the positions of moored ships have not changed.
-All crews must return to the stage at least a quarter of an hour before shipping movement is expected and must not boat again until any arriving ship is alongside the quay with its screw stopped and any departing ship has passed through Duke Street Bridge, to be verified by the launch driver.
+All crews must remain at the pontoon until any arriving ship is alongside the quay with its screw stopped and any departing ship has passed through Duke Street Bridge, to be verified by the launch driver.
 If a ship is due to arrive during the proposed outing time then the outing should be cancelled.

 6. The coach has an underlying responsibility for the safety of the outing and he/she, together with the captain, will take the decision as to whether it is safe to row after dark on any particular occasion.
 In the absence of the Captain/Coach the most senior member with experience of night rowing present, will make the decision as to whether or not it is safe to boat.
 In calm conditions, a safety launch should sweep the intended rowing area to look for and remove any floating objects that may present a hazard.

-7. After dark, not more than two boats may be on the water at the same time and each boat must be accompanied by a safety launch crewed by an authorised helmsman and one other person.
+7. After dark, not more than two boats may be on the water at the same time, accompanied by a safety launch crewed by an RYA qualified helmsman and one other person.

 8. After dark all boats must display white lights visible through 360 degrees.
 Rowing boats will have two lights, one on the bow canvas and one on the stern, and launches will have one light on a mast.